 If You Don’t Have Credit

-First, you can apply for your own line of credit.
+The easiest way to start is to apply for a line of credit.
 Credit cards for gas stations or department stores are generally easy to obtain and are good ways to build solid credit.
 Use them responsibly, being careful not to overcharge.
-They key: pay your bill, on time, each month.
+The key is to pay your bill on time each month.